Keto broccoli salad isn’t much different than a regular broccoli salad!

 - Chill for approx. One hour, stir well and serve.

 Store in an airtight container for two days.
 Experience has taught me that storing assembled salads much longer doesn’t work, as the creamy dressing can get watery.

 Keto or non-Keto Broccoli Salad

 Because this salad is keto and uses a keto sweetener, I haven’t added any salad ingredients that could break that.
-If you do not need a keto friendly or low carb salad, you could substitute your keto sweetener for regular white sugar and add 1/2 tablespoon to the dressing.

-Please note that changing the salad ingredients could change its nutritional content, but here are some delicious suggestions.
+Changing the salad ingredients could change its nutritional content, but here are some delicious suggestions.

 - Cut up Apple– Chop half a cup of red apple.

-- Seedless Grapes– Cut 1 cup of seedless grapes, red or purple, into 1/2 pieces to add
+- Seedless Grapes– Cut 1 cup of seedless grapes, red or purple, into 1/2 pieces to add.

-Keto Dishes – need a few more keto friendly recipes?
+Keto Dishes – need a few more keto-friendly recipes?

 If you’re looking for more keto-friendly recipes, you’re in luck!